Hide Admin Menu Items

 Plugin Menus

 Plugin menus are detected dynamically.
-If a plugin menu doesn’t appear in the list:
+If a plugin menu does not appear in the list:

 - Save your current settings